lux-gaming/sirtetris/README.md

 ## Getting started

-The package comes with a ``sandbox.py`` which connects to a Fceux emulator for capturing and controlling, and let's a bot yield random commands:
+The package comes with a ``sandbox.py`` which connects to a Fceux emulator for capturing and controlling, and lets a bot yield random commands:

 ``` python
 from sirtetris.gamestate.models import Game